ABG & Acid-Base Interpretation Pathway

 P - Pancreatic fistula

-⚠ Common Pre-Analytical Errors (Pitfalls)
+Common Pre-Analytical Errors (Points to Note)

 Error Source Physiological Impact